Skip to main content

 • Generally, a cumulative college GPA of 2.50 or higher is mandatory.

 The Purdy Emerging Leaders Scholarship from the Missouri Scholarship & Loan Foundation is named in honor of Allan Walker Purdy.
-This program provides merit-based scholarships to emerging leaders who are outstanding students and who have the need for additional resources for higher education.
-This scholarship supports candidates who demonstrate leadership, character, and academic performance.
+It provides merit-based scholarships to emerging leaders who are outstanding students and who have the need for additional funding for higher education.
+This scholarship supports students who demonstrate leadership, character, and strong academic performance.

 My Scholarship Central is another great Missouri college scholarship resource.
 The My Scholarship Central Search Tool helps students in Missouri, Kansas City, Kansas, and the Metro East counties of St. Louis in Illinois find the scholarship providers that serve their area.
 Students can also apply to more than 100 scholarships and interest-free loan programs that collect applications through My Scholarship Central.
 Create a free account at the My Scholarship Central website.